Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 ### Data Definitions (Reesha)

-Create a table showing what data will need to be stored in your system.
-For each item give the name of the field/attribute/variable, its type, its meaning in the problem domain expressed in natural language, and an example of valid data.

 |  Field Name         | Type                 | Meaning                                                                                  |  Example           |
 | -------------       | -------------        |  ------------------------------------                                                    |  -------------     |
 | UserID              | INT                  |  Each student or staff or store partners have been assigned a unique identifier.         |  123456            |